Tucker Kraft: 2023 season

 Kraft was selected in the third round, 78th overall, by the Green Bay Packers in the 2023 NFL draft.
 He signed his rookie contract on May 17.
 In Week 11, against the Lions, he scored his first NFL touchdown.
 In Week 14 against the New York Giants, Kraft had a career-high game in yardage with 64 yards in four receptions.
 As a rookie, he appeared in all 17 games and made eight starts.
 He finished with 31 receptions for 355 yards and two touchdowns.
 In the Divisional Round loss to the 49ers, Kraft scored his first playoff touchdown.

 2024 season

 In May 2024, Kraft suffered a torn pectoral muscle, causing him to miss part of Green Bay's offseason training program.
+After Luke Musgrave suffered with injury, Kraft named the Starting Tight end for Jordan Love for 2024 Season.

 2025 season

 On October 26, 2025, in a Week 8 matchup against the Pittsburgh Steelers, Kraft caught seven passes for a career-high 143 yards and two touchdowns on National Tight End’s Day.
+He made eight starts for Green Bay, recording 32 receptions for 489 yards and six touchdowns.

 In Week 9 against the Carolina Panthers, Kraft suffered a serious knee injury early in the third quarter and had to be carted into the locker room.
 On the day following the game, an MRI confirmed that Kraft tore his ACL, ending his season.

+2026 season

+On September 12, 2026, Green Bay Packers and Kraft agreed to a four-year, $75 million contract extension with a signing bonus of $26.5 million.